 Super Metroid was the third game produced in the Metroid series.
 Metroid producer Gunpei Yokoi oversaw the project, but owing to him being busy with designing the Game Boy Pocket and Virtual Boy, Super Metroid was produced by Makoto Kanoh, who had devised the original game’s storyline.
 The game’s early planning began in 1990 with Nintendo’s Nintendo Research & Development 1 (R&D1) headed by Yoshio Sakamoto.
-[Info from Wikipedia] Looking through old screens from the game’s previews, we can notice some changes in the development.
+[Info from Wikipedia] Looking through old screens from the game’s previews, we can notice some interesting changes made in the game while in development.

 The Samus sprite had some differences in the beta version (top image) as you can see from this comparison with the final version (below).
 In the early build the graphic for Samus was simple and later Nintendo decided to make her more detailed; even the ship seems to have a couple of differences, but it’s hard to tell for sure.